 Bitsy disappeared, reappeared on Minerva’s desk, set down the tray, and vanished with another “crack.”
-A moment later, there was a knock at the door.
-Minerva called, “Come in!” and Neville Longbottom entered.
+A moment later, there was a knock at the door, and Neville Longbottom entered.

-Neville was one of the students staying at Hogwarts for an additional year to study for his N.E.W.T.s.
-Due to the extraordinary leadership abilities he’d demonstrated during the previous term, Minerva was including him, as a student representative, in her meetings with the Board of Governors and Ministry of Magic.
+Neville was one of the students staying at Hogwarts for an additional year to study prior to taking his N.E.W.T.s.
+Due to the extraordinary leadership abilities he’d demonstrated during the previous term, Minerva was including him, as a student representative, in her meetings with the Board of Governors and the Ministry of Magic.

 Minerva gestured toward her desk and said, “Mr. Longbottom, Professor Sprout told me you’d be skipping breakfast to help Mr. Diggory replant the bubotuber.
 I thought you might appreciate a little something while we talk.
 Please, help yourself.”